LeoPBgit/Pikzilla-Racing/docs/memory-bank/progress.md

 - [x] Created appropriate subdirectories for different asset types
 - [x] Copied assets from source to the project's assets directory
 - [x] Implemented proper asset loading in HTML pages
+- [x] Updated Welcome section image from "Welcome.jpg" to "Welcome with Edit.png"

 ### Page Structure
 - [x] Created consistent header and footer across all pages